 Eligible individuals may file a wrongful death claim even if a criminal trial is proceeding or expected to proceed.
 Criminal and civil cases are completely separate.
 You can also bring a wrongful death claim if there is no criminal charge or trial.

-If your loved one has died and you believe another party was responsible, talk to an experienced Las Vegas wrongful death attorney at Benson & Bingham Accident Injury Lawyers today.
+If your loved one has died and you believe another party was responsible, talk to an experienced Las Vegas wrongful death attorney at Benson & Bingham Accident Injury Lawyers, LLC today.
 Wrongful death is complex.
 We can explain Nevada law concerning it, advise you on your case, and fight to see that justice is done.

 You may feel great emotional pain and experience financial duress due to the loss.
 We have helped families recover just compensation for both, including $2.9 million in damages in a wrongful death case, $425,000 for a wrongful death accident in a parking lot, and $300,000 in a case with policy limits.
 That money didn’t bring our clients’ loved ones back, but it gave them the resources to seek help in overcoming their emotional losses and recovering their financial losses.